amirfefer/blueprints-dev-blog/README.md

 2. **Setting Google Cloud Source:**
    --TODO--

-3. **Register your system**
+3. **Register your system:**
    - Your no cost subscription allows up to 16 systems
-   - Open the Activation key dropdown and create a default key if there is no key.
+   - Open the Activation key dropdown and click on create a default key or choose an existing one.

 4. **OpenSCAP profile:**
-   - This step allows you to add openSCAP profile for your image, in our demo we skip this step.
+   - This step allows you to add openSCAP profile for your image, for this demo we can skip this step.
 Click **next**.

 5. **File system configuration:**
    - This step configures the partitioning of the image.
    - Keep the recommended automatic partitioning for this Demo.

-6. **Manage content**
+6. **Manage content:**
-   This step allow you to customize the repositories and packages to build the image.
+   This step allow you to customize the repositories and packages.
    Go to **Additional packages** search and add these packages:
    - httpd: Apache server
    - ansible-core: For running first boot playbook
    - rhel-system-roles: For using RHEL ansible roles

-7. **First boot**
+7. **First boot:**
    This step configure the image with a custom script that will execute on its first boot.
 The script can be shell, python, yml, etc. Just add on top shebang string.
    For this demo we will use Ansible playbook for transforms the system into Apache server: